Presidents' Day: George Washington’s Charge to a Nation

 Presidents' Day was originally created in 1885 to celebrate George Washington’s Birthday.
 Today it is viewed as a day to honor all American Presidents.

 Yet Presidents’ Day also celebrates a remarkable fact of our nation’s history that every American should be proud of: for 244 years, power has been transferred peacefully from one United States President to the next 44 times.
 This is not a power line determined by birth or military power, but by the people.

-George Washington knew that as the first ruler of our new nation he would have the opportunity to set a historic precedent for the Executive Office.
+George Washington knew that as the first leader of our new nation he would have the opportunity to set a historic precedent for the Executive Office.
 And with the history of lifelong rulerships of kings back in England, Washington believed a president should not view the office as a lifelong appointment but rather as a term of service to one’s nation.
 So, after serving two terms as President of our early nation, he announced he would not seek a third term as president.